 She most recently designed NoVo Foundation’s portfolio for girls of color in the United States, a $90 million investment, and the first of its kind in the sector.
 Before joining NoVo, Tynesha served as Director of Programs at the Brooklyn Community Foundation, where she led community engagement efforts and helped the foundation design and implement its new core program strategy.
-Previously, she was Director of Programs and Community Engagement at Newark Trust for Education, Director of Community Programming for PENewark, and Newark Program Director for the Sadie Nash Leadership Project.
+She also served as director of programs at the Newark Trust for Education, a pooled fund focused on education justice and school innovation.

 Over two decades in New York City, she has been an activist, educator, grantmaker, and writer involved in social movements which link the local and the global, police brutality and war, migration and militarization, race and caste, women of color feminism, and global gender justice.
 She most recently served as the program director for social justice at the J.M.
 Kaplan Fund, leading grantmaking for criminal justice reform, immigrant rights, and locally-led work in Brownsville, Brooklyn.
 Prior to that, she was the senior program officer at Brooklyn Community Foundation, where she helped create and implement grant programs through a racial justice lens.

 Prachi believes in the vital power of intersectional and international visions and strategies, which resonate across Dalit rights and Black lives, migrant justice and gender justice, to build bottom-up change from the local to the global.

 As Vice President of Programs at the Nathan Cummings Foundation, Leticia Peguero develops strategies grounded in principles of social justice philanthropy that are nimble, responsive, and reflective of the integrated and complex nature of social change.
 She is a critical partner to the CEO and the board in achieving NCF’s vision of a best-in-class social justice philanthropy that is integrated and intersectional in its approaches and fully aligned in its culture, operations, and systems.
 Most recently Leticia led the organization through a refining of their values, vision and helped NCF adopt long term outcomes that are aligned with achieving racial, economic and environmental justice.